CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

 (This is an example that has gladly redefined the birth and death events, and infact completely flips the idea upside down by using deaths as the censorship event.
-This is also an example where the current time is not the impeidment for complete observation -- there are alternative events (eg: death in office) that can end a regime.)
+This is also an example where the current time is not the only cause of censorship -- there are alternative events (eg: death in office) that can censor.)

 To estimate the survival function, we use the `Kaplan-Meier Estimate <http://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator>`__,